Zaneris/AdventOfCodeSupport/README.md

 # AdventOfCodeSupport
 This package provides support to simplify the process of storing each day's puzzle within a single solution.
-Each day is automatically registered to a central location, with built-in support for BenchmarkDotNet.
+Each day is automatically registered to a central location, with built-in support for BenchmarkDotNet, downloading input files, and submitting answers.
 ## Getting Started
 * Begin by adding this NuGet package to your project `AdventOfCodeSupport`.
 * Add a folder to your project for the current year i.e. `2022`.